vamoirid/Computer-Architecture/Lab_3/README.md

 #### 3.1 401.bzip2

 <img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_3/Plots/bzip2_EDAP.png" width="433" height="350" /><img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/bzip_relativecost.png" width="433" height="350" />
+The two graphs are a lot like each other.
+As we increase the associativities and the sizes in memories we see an increase to the Cost and EDAP while the major change happens to the 64 Bytes -> 128 Bytes Cache Line size.

 #### 3.2 429.mcf

 <img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_3/Plots/mcf_EDAP.png" width="433" height="350" /><img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/mcf_relativecost.png" width="433" height="350" />
+The two graphs here are not so much alike due to the fact that in the Cost Function we gave a lot more "weight" to the CPI Gain rather than the other parameters.
+So event though here we have an decrease in CPI from 64 Bytes -> 128 Bytes the area that we need to cover is a lot higher.

 #### 3.3 456.hmmer

 <img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_3/Plots/hmmer_EDAP.png" width="433" height="350" /><img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/hmmer_relativecost.png" width="433" height="350" />
+The two functions are quite alike.
+Due to the fact that this benchmark's CPI was so close to 1 (1.15) every change in the Cache Parameters is not worth.

 #### 3.4 458.sjeng

 <img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_3/Plots/sjeng_EDAP.png" width="433" height="350" /><img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/sjeng_relativecost.png" width="433" height="350" />
+What we see here is the effect of the CPI Gain.
+In the second half that the CPI is decreased dramatically we see that the **Relative Cost Function** has a lot more significance than in the EDAP.

 #### 3.5 470.libm

 <img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_3/Plots/libm_EDAP.png" width="433" height="350" /><img src="https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/libm_relativecost.png" width="433" height="350" />
+As before, what we see here is the effect of the CPI Gain.
+In the second half that the CPI is decreased dramatically we see that the **Relative Cost Function** has a lot more significance than in the EDAP.

+# 4. Conclusion

+This Laboratory was a lot easier and a lot little time consuming than the previous one.
+We really saw the impact of the Cache Memory in a Processor because of the fact that it consumes more than 80% of it.
+We understood the differences between the Intel and the ARM architectures with respect to energy efficiency and time efficiency and we also learned that Leakage in Processors is a very important issue that we need to take into consideration when we design a processor.